John McBain (musician)

-John McBain (born April 23, 1965) is an American musician, producer, and mastering engineer from New Jersey.
-He was guitarist for Monster Magnet, Hater, and Wellwater Conspiracy, among others.
+John McBain (born April 23, 1965) is an American musician from New Jersey.
+He was a guitarist for the rock bands Monster Magnet, Hater, and Wellwater Conspiracy, among others.
 He is also active as a solo artist and has contributed to The Desert Sessions.

 Career

 Hater

 After leaving Monster Magnet, McBain moved to Washington State to create the garage rock group Hater, along with Matt Cameron (Soundgarden, Pearl Jam), Ben Shepherd (Soundgarden) and Brian Wood (brother of Mother Love Bone vocalist Andrew Wood).
 The band released two albums of their brand of garage/psychedelic rock: their self-titled debut in 1993 and their follow-up, The 2nd, which was recorded in 1995 but released in 2005.

 In 1997, after Hater broke up, McBain participated in the first Desert Sessions, a musical project led by Queens of the Stone Age frontman Josh Homme.
 There he befriended ex-Kyuss/Fu Manchu drummer Brant Bjork.

 He was a live member of the Queens of the Stone Age for their first three shows, and co-wrote the song "Regular John" which appears on their self-titled debut album.